|

 A: The simple answer is: it does not!
 To make a true and useful cost comparison, one should compare the cost of FR4 + heat sink + device mounting hardware (such as clip, screw or clamp) + interface (Sil-Pad) plus the cost of manual assembly versus the Thermal Clad automated surface mount assembly.
 Taking into consideration all relevant costs, Thermal Clad system is lower overall when comparing it to a traditional printed circuit board (PCB) and heat sink assembly.

-How does the cost of Thermal Clad compare to those of DBC?
+Q: How does the cost of Thermal Clad compare to those of DBC?

 A: Again the costs have to be like for like.
 Unlike Thermal Clad, Direct Bonded Copper (DBC) always involves some method of mechanically attaching it to a heat sink.
 This is either a solder operation or a mechanical frame to secure the DBC.
 It is not possible to secure the DBC with fixing holes built into the delicate ceramic whereas Thermal Clad can support fixing holes, rivets, pressed studs etc. In simple terms: Thermal Clad can be worked like any metal sheet, even forming into a box-shape is possible.
 Taking into consideration all relevant costs, Thermal Clad system provides lower overall costs when comparing it to a DBC substrate and heat sink assembly.